akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 **This is data quality insights!**

 Because rich, coherent and consistent product data is important in order to deliver great product experiences, we introduced the concept of "data quality" in our PIM.
-Akeneo's data quality is information about your product data quality: it helps you measure your data quality along two axes: **enrichment** and **consistency**.
+This new capability helps you measure your data quality along two axes: **enrichment** and **consistency**.
-Each of these axes has a grade ranging from A to E. The grades can be seen on several screens in the PIM.
+Each of these two axes has a score from A to E. The scores can be seen on several PIM screens.

 ![Image data quality badges](../img/data-quality-grades.png)